 In my work as a mindfulness instructor, the number one malady people are seeking respite from is STRESS, whether they are in middle school or middle age.

-Perhaps one of your resolutions for next year is to take care of yourself in order to manage your stress and be more present in your life.
+Perhaps one of your challenges is taking care of yourself in order to manage your stress and be more present in your life.
 If so, I have some great resources for you!
 You can read this article about 30 simple self-care strategies (or this article about how to even FIND the time to take care of yourself!).
 Check out this post about finding ways to connect with your body when you’re stressed out, or this post about the things non-stressed-out people know and do.

 Latest posts by Sarah Rudell Beach (see all)